 KN: What is a Disability Warrior to you?

 BT: Disability Warrior?
-I imagine a wheelchair that has flames blazing from it as it bolts down the street to crush an ADA non compliant building!
-I suppose I think of a friend and mentor of mine named Donna Prease.
+I imagine a wheelchair that has flames blazing from it as it bolts down the street to crush an ADA-noncompliant building!
+I suppose I think of a friend and mentor of mine named Donna Please.
 Donna has literally been breaking barriers down for decades and still in retirement sits on numerous leadership groups further guiding advocacy movements.
 A Disability Warrior is not scared of saying what is right and demanding it whether it makes people uncomfortable or not.
-It is intentionally making more space for people with disabilities than others at decision making tables.
+It is intentionally making more space for people with disabilities than others at decision-making tables.